qtqtEricChiu/qtqtEricChiu/README.md

 [*Supported Applications*](https://github.com/qtqtEricChiu/qtqtEricChiu/blob/EBook-Docs/supported-applications.md) will provide you with a list of eBooks reading applications that have passed the test and are available or unsupported.
 **Similarly, both the works and the above documents are available in Simplified Chinese only.
 All content should not be used in countries and regions that do not support it.**

+   **Please note that nothing mentioned herein is for profit and is for learning purposes only.
+It is for personal and non-commercial use.**

 ###   ⩥ OFFICIAL SNS

 [![](https://img.shields.io/badge/Twitter_for_Formula1_&_ACGN_ONLY-Eric_Chiu-informational?style=flat&logo=Twitter&logoColor=white&color=1DA1F2)](https://twitter.com/qtqt_Eric_Chiu) in Simplified Chinese & English